-This is a great question and it is very smart to think about training in these terms because there is a fine line between being mentally tough and being stupid.
-Here are some rules I recommend following when preparing for a training cycle that can include running 30-40 miles a week and doing several hundred pushups each day.
-And, in general, these routines include long days of moving; you'll often be doing something all day and some nights while wet and cold.
+It is very smart to think about training in these terms, because there is a fine line between being mentally tough and being stupid.
+Here are some rules I recommend when preparing for a training cycle that can include running 30-40 miles a week and doing several hundred push-ups each day.
+In general, these routines include long days of moving; you'll often be doing something all day and some nights while wet and cold.

 The key is to have a strong fitness foundation of running and swimming.
-Building up your cardio-vascular system and joints to handle 30 or more miles of running and 2-3 miles of ocean swims with fins on a weekly basis requires a progressive plan of swimming with fins and running.
-You should build up to 30-35 miles a week over the course of 4-6 months even if you are already reaching 10-15 miles each week.
-Try to go even longer if you are just starting your running program.
+Building your cardiovascular system and joints to handle 30 or more miles of running and 2-3 miles of ocean swims with fins weekly requires a progressive plan of swimming with fins and running.
+You should build up to 30-35 miles a week over 4-6 months, even if you already are reaching 10-15 miles each week.

-The second point is to build up muscle stamina for the countless pushups and other calisthenics.
-But, like with running, you can overdo it with too much calisthenics for too many days each week.
-I follow the 5TIMES Rule.
-Take your current max reps in any exercise and multiply it by 5.
-This number is the average number of reps you should be doing every other day.
+The second point is to build up muscle stamina for the countless push-ups and other calisthenics.
+But like with running, you can overdo it with too much calisthenics for too many days each week.
+I follow the Five Times Rule.
+Take your current max reps in any exercise and multiply it by five.
+This number is the average number of reps you should do every other day.

-NOTE – any time you do that many situps, you should follow it with as many seconds in the plank pose working the lower back.
-So 400 situps requires 400 seconds in plank total in a workout; 6-7 one minute sets will do the trick.
+Note: Any time you do that many sit-ups, you should follow it with as many seconds in the plank pose working the lower back.
+So 400 sit-ups requires 400 total seconds in a plank in a workout; six or seven one-minute sets will do the trick.

-Still Too Much – If you are well above your 5x max repetition total during a workout too often, you will pay, usually with some form of tendonitis of the elbow, shoulder-to-chest connections, or bicep connections (worked in pushups, pullups, and dips).
-So take it easy on the 1000 rep workouts and 250 pullups workouts.
-I am not saying you cannot push yourself every now and then and test those numbers, but be smart and recover, rest, and go back to normal numbers and split routines of moderate reps in your workouts for a month or so before doing too much again.
+I am not saying you cannot push yourself every now and then and test those numbers, but be smart and recover, rest and go back to normal numbers and split routines of moderate reps in your workouts for a month or so before doing too much again.
 Your joints will thank you for it.